LosFuzzys/LosTemplates/README.md

 **Default deployment:**

-Adjust the default deployment target to the inteded one.
+Adjust the default deployment target to the inteded one for release.
 You can also change it to deploy to a testing instance and place authentication credentials in `deployment/` (in case team is trusted).

 **Flag:**

 Change the flag format in `challenge/flag.txt`, `dist/flag.txt` and `solution/exploit`.
-You can write a sed script that does it, in case you want to pull changes from upstream.
+You can write a sed script that does it, in case you want to pull changes from upstream frequently.

 ## Contributing